 How to fix Kamal Rails Master Key Message Encryption error

-When deploying a Rails application using Kamal, we set RAILS_MASTER_KEY in our .env file.
-However, this RAILS_MASTER_KEY is for our production environment.
-When we try to run the same application on our development environment, we get ActiveSupport::MessageEncryptor::InvalidMessage error because Rails is not able to decrypt the development credentials file.
-This article will show you how to fix this Master Key Encryption error when using foreman to start the development environment.
+When deploying a Rails application with Kamal, you set RAILS_MASTER_KEY in your .env file for production.
+However, when running the same application in development, you’ll get an ActiveSupport::MessageEncryptor::InvalidMessage error because Rails can’t decrypt the development credentials file with the production key.
+This article shows how to fix this issue when using foreman to start your development environment.

 This is a typical stack trace we get when this happens: